paritoshpr/site/_pages/about.md

 Updates
 ======
+- **04/22** I accepted a Tenure Track, Assistant Professor position at the School of Industrial Engineering and Management at Oklahoma State University!
+- **10/21** I gave a talk at INFORMS 2021 in Anaheim, CA on Vertical Federated Learning.
 - **08/21** My paper on Blockchain based Replay Attack detection got accepted in IEEE Transactions on Systems, Man and Cybernetics : Systems!
 - **05/21** My paper on Decentralized Maintenance and Operations for Large Scale Power Systems got accepted in IEEE Transactions on Power Systems.
 - **11/20** I delivered talks at IISE, INFORMS and at IEEE Blockchain 2020 in a span of a week.
 Phew!
 Busy month.